 Individuals like Antoni Gaudí, Zaha Hadid, and Frank Lloyd Wright are internationally renowned for their revolutionary architecture.
 But even the most famous architects may fly under the radar on occasion, and at times, these visionaries have taken on smaller projects with less fanfare.
-From an unusual coffee shop in Japan to an Austrian ski jump and a seemingly nondescript condo building in New York City, here are five structures you may not have known were designed by architectural pioneers.
+From an unusual coffee shop in Japan to an Austrian ski jump and a seemingly nondescript condo building in New York City, here are 10 structures you may not have known were designed by architectural pioneers.

 Annunciation Greek Orthodox Church – Wauwatosa, Wisconsin